 In 2021, each Advisory Council delivered an initial report to Congress.
-The reports contained recommendations for increasing awareness and outreach; integration of caregivers in clinical settings and decision-making processes; expanding the availability of services for caregivers; reducing the financial challenges faced by family caregivers; and improving data, research, and the use of evidence-informed approaches in the field.
+The reports contained recommendations for increasing awareness and outreach, inclusion, and services; reducing the financial challenges faced by family caregivers; and improving data, research, and the use of evidence-informed approaches in the field.
 The reports also offered testimonials from family caregivers to help illustrate why it is imperative that the nation do more to support them.
-During this work, it became clear that because family caregiving is such a varied activity that can affect people at any stage of life and often requires a wide range of skills and competencies, the best way to holistically support all family caregivers would be through a unified effort.
+During this work, it became clear that because family caregiving is such a diverse activity that affects different people at various stages of life and requires a wide range of skills and competencies, the best way to holistically support all family caregivers would be through a unified effort.
 As a result, the Advisory Councils collaborated to develop the Strategy.